MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSiteScript.md

 ### Example 1

-The following example updates a previously created site script.
+This example updates a previously created site script.
 Any site designs referencing it will execute the updated script.

 ```json
 {